ApexEngineers/WRO-ApexEngineers/README.md

 # Uploading Programs

-Make sure you have gone through the [Raspberry Pi Setup](./assembly.md#Raspberry-Pi-SetUp) steps and set your static IP, have some form of sshfs, and created the program directory.
-To upload the program, simply copy the contents of the "Program" into the remote directory. **Do not delete the previous directory; you will have to re-install packages!**
+Make sure that you have gone through the raspberry pi setup and installed the required libraries like cv2.
+A detailed explination on installing the libararies can be found
+ ([here](./assembly.md#board-setup))**Do not delete the previous directory; you will have to re-install packages!**

 ***